-Sector 19: SBC-CAT, funded by the DOE Office of Biological and Environmental Research, operates a national user facility for macromolecular crystallography at the APS in order to advance and promote scientific and technological innovation in support of the DOE mission by providing world-class scientific research and advancing scientific knowledge.
-SBC-CAT is an important component of integrated biosciences and contributes to the expansion of existing programs and exploration of new opportunities in structural biology, proteomics, and genomics with a major focus on medicine, bio-nanomachines, and biocatalysis that are highly relevant to energy resources, health, a clean environment, and national security.
+Sector 19: SBC-XSD, funded by the DOE Office of Biological and Environmental Research, operates a national user facility for macromolecular crystallography at the APS in order to advance and promote scientific and technological innovation in support of the DOE mission by providing world-class scientific research and advancing scientific knowledge.
+SBC-XSD is an important component of integrated biosciences and contributes to the expansion of existing programs and exploration of new opportunities in structural biology, proteomics, and genomics with a major focus on medicine, bio-nanomachines, and biocatalysis that are highly relevant to energy resources, health, a clean environment, and national security.

-Sector 21: LS-CAT, supported by the Michigan Economic Development Corporation and the Michigan Technology Tri-Corridor, provides macromolecular crystallography resources for those with a need to determine the structure of proteins.
-LS-CAT provides access to state-of-the-art x-ray diffraction facilities at the APS.
+Sector 21: LS-CAT is supported by the Michigan Economic Development Corporation and the Michigan Technology Tri-Corridor and provides macromolecular crystallography resources for those with a need to determine the structure of proteins.
+LS-CAT affords users access to state-of-the-art x-ray diffraction facilities at the APS.

-Sector 22: The SER-CAT, which is supported by its member institutions (see www.ser-cat.org/members .html) and equipment grants from the NIH, provides third-generation x-ray capabilities to macromolecular crystallographers and structural biologists in the south-eastern region of the U.S. Emphasis is placed on structure determination, high-resolution structural analyses, large unit cells, drug design, structural genomics, soft x-ray data collection, and next-generation beamline automation.
+Sector 22: SER-CAT, which is supported by its member institutions (see www.ser-cat.org/members .html) and equipment grants from the NIH, provides third-generation x-ray capabilities to macromolecular crystallographers and structural biologists in the southeastern region of the U.S. Emphasis is placed on structure determination, high-resolution structural analyses, large unit cells, drug design, structural genomics, soft x-ray data collection, and next-generation beamline automation.

 Sector 23: GM/CA-XSD, organizationally within XSD, operates a national user facility for structural biology specializing in intense, tunable micro-beams for determining the structure of proteins and other macromolecules at the forefront of biological research, emphasizing problems in structural genomics and structure-based drug design.
 The scientific and technical goals of GM/CA-XSD are streamlined, efficient throughput for a variety of sample types, sizes, and qualities representing the cutting edge of research.
-GMCA-XSD is funded in whole or in part with Federal funds from the National Cancer Institute and the NIGMS of the NIH.
 Adjusting a microfluidic mixer mounted in the small-angle scattering instrument on the Bio-CAT 18-ID x-ray beamline.
 This instrument is utilized for macromolecular small-angle x-ray scattering and fiber diffraction to probe the structure and dynamics of non-crystalline biological systems such as muscle, connective tissue, macromolecules, and macromolecular complexes in solution.